 Instead, you have to do this by controlling the airflow getting to your charcoal by closing or opening up the air vents.
 More airflow means the grill will continue to heat up, and less airflow keeps the temperature more or less stable (after the charcoal is glowing red hot).

-Normally, you need to go for charcoal grills that have an adjustable ventilation system and a thermometer so you can control the heating process and check the temperature of your grill.
+Normally, you need to go for grills that have an adjustable ventilation system and a thermometer so you can control the heating process and check the temperature of your grill.

 When buying a good charcoal grill, only choose one that is made with heavy-gauge metal.
 Also, ensure that it has a study, heatproof base.
 A heatproof handle is also essential for grills that have a cover.